 Since joining the Bank, Mr. Abdul Khalil had duly complied with the time commitment and had properly discharged his directorship duties as required under BNM Corporate Governance.
-He had attended and participated in the Board and the Board Oversight Committees meetings held during the applicable financial year, details as stated below:
+He had attended and participated in the Board and the Board Oversight Committees meetings held throughout the financial year, details as stated below: